HandCash/handcash-items-example/README.md

 ```

 Add all images including `image` and `cacheImage` referenced in your info.json to the images directory.
+1 MB is the maximum size for the `image`.
  Cache image is an optional higher res image that does not go on chain but is set as the Items image internally.
+No limit for size of `cacheImage`.

 Your can find more about this configuration file at https://docs.handcash.io/docs/collection-metadata